michaelbaly/algorithm/BST.md

       print x.key
       INORDER-TREE-WALK(x.right)
 ```
-* Extension: how to use stack implement TREE-WALK ?
+* Extend: how to use stack implement TREE-WALK ?
 HINT: when to push, when to pop

 ### 4. Tree search
 #### 4.1 Recursion version